Want to Declutter Your Life? 10 Tips to Let Go of Your Attachment to Sentimental Stuff

 Sporty and I aren’t all that sentimental about stuff.
-So from that perspective we’re probably not the right people to ask for advice on how to declutter your life.
+So from that perspective, we’re probably not the right people to ask for advice on how to declutter your life.

 We’d be diplomatic about it, of course, but we’d probably just tell you to get over yourself and dump all that crap.

+That said, we’re not completely devoid of feelings either.
 We might not fully understand it, but we get that you have things in your life that are important to you and that, for whatever reason, you feel compelled to keep.

-So to make up for our glaring lack of expertise on the subject, we put together a list of blog posts that offer all sorts of great tips and tricks to deal with the pesky problem of being attached to physical objects.
-We have every confidence that at least one of them will help you declutter your life (or at least get you started).
+To nudge you in the right direction, we’ve curated a list of blog posts that offer all sorts of great tips and tricks to deal with the pesky problem of being attached to physical objects.

 The one thing we will say on the subject is this: You need to use the things you own in order for them to retain their beauty.
 (I gleaned this nugget of wisdom from Pat Conroy’s South of Broad.)

-The Minimalists: Letting Go of Sentimental Items
+1. The Minimalists: Letting Go of Sentimental Items

 Of course it was difficult to let go, but I realized many things about our relationship between memories and possessions during the experience: